 Earlier today, a historic train movement took place as the first – and probably last – ever passenger train ran through a tunnel that runs under part of Northfleet, next to Gravesend to take guest to the inauguration of a site that will be used to dispose of the clay dug up from under London by Crossrail.

-It also happened to be — very briefly — the site of a Dr Who filming location.
+It also happened to be — very briefly — the site of a Doctor Who filming location.
 More about that below.

 The new venue is the site of the former Lafarge/Blue Circle cement works, which were founded in 1846 and at their height were reputed to be the largest cement factory in Europe.
 The site finally closed in 2008 and will be redeveloped as a mixed-use aggregates harbour, houses etc.